Learn how to manage public groups that your citizens can join.

 Group Form Overview

-• If you want to nest this group within another existing group, you can select a parent.
-If the parent field is left unchanged, this group will be placed at the top level of your group structure.
+- To nest this group within an existing group, simply select a parent group from the dropdown menu.
+If you choose not to modify the parent field, this group will be positioned at the top level of your group structure.

 Add Contacts to a Group

-Contacts can be added to an existing group by selecting your desired group from the Manage Groups page.
-Contacts cannot be added while creating a new group.
-To add contacts to a new group, complete the form and then select it from the management page.
+To enhance your group management experience, you can add contacts to an existing group by first selecting the desired group from the Manage Groups page.
+Please note that contacts cannot be added during the creation of a new group.
+Instead, complete the group creation form, and once the new group is established, you can easily select it from the management page to add contacts.

-2. Under the Group Internal Members section of the card, click the Add Members button to open a pop-up with the Available Members selection box.
+- In the Group Internal Members section of the card, simply click the Add Members button.
+This action will prompt a pop-up window displaying the Available Members selection box, allowing you to easily choose from the list of contacts.

-4. Select a member by clicking on their name.
-Once a name is selected by checkmark, it will move added to the Selected Members list.
+- To select a member, click on their name.
+Once selected, a checkmark will appear next to the name, and it will be added to the Selected Members list.

-5. To remove users from a group, click the trash can next to their name.
-This will only remove them from the group.
-It will not remove their record entirely.
+- To remove users from a group, simply click on the trash can icon next to their name.
+This action will only remove them from the group, ensuring that their record remains intact in the system.

-If a user texts the correct short code (38276) with a keyword associated to a group, their phone number will be added to the system, and they will automatically become a member of that keyword's associated group.
-If their phone number was not already in the system, they will be added as a contact with Text-To-Join listed as their last name and their phone number listed as their first name.
+When a user sends a text to the short code (38276) along with a keyword linked to a specific group, their phone number will be recorded in the system, and they will automatically join the associated group for that keyword.
+If the user's phone number is not already present in the system, they will be created as a new contact, with "Text-To-Join" recorded as their last name and their phone number as their first name.

 Creating Child Groups